CASTPurdyjo/CPIN-Attachment-Downloader---Public/README.md

 ### Back End -

-- Google Analytics API
+- ~~Google Analytics API~~
-    - Implement the same functionality that exists in the current version (*though cleaned up*) so that I can track usage and build a case for this to be implemented into CPIN
+    - ~~Implement the same functionality that exists in the current version (*though cleaned up*) so that I can track usage and build a case for this to be implemented into CPIN~~
-- Bitbucket Issues API Integration - 75%
+- ~~(Github) Issues API Integration - 75%~~
-    - For automatic issue creation
+    - ~~For automatic issue creation~~
-    - This is so if the program crashes or runs into an issue I can have the program automatically add an issue to the project so that I know about it immediately and can get the details on what occurred
+    - ~~This is so if the program crashes or runs into an issue I can have the program automatically add an issue to the project so that I know about it immediately and can get the details on what occurred~~
-- Concurrent Case Downloading
+- ~~Concurrent Case Downloading~~
-    - It sure would be nice to throw a bunch of case #s into this and it just automatically do them all (*even potentially at the same time!*)
+    - ~~It sure would be nice to throw a bunch of case #s into this and it just automatically do them all (*even potentially at the same time!*)~~
 - ~~Program Log - 100%~~
     - ~~Have a detailed output of what the program did at every step so if any issues pop up we can reference the log to see what happened~~
-- Automatic Updating
+- ~~Automatic Updating~~
-    - This way everyone can update when ready and I don't need to chase after people anymore!
+    - ~~This way everyone can update when ready and I don't need to chase after people anymore!~~

 ### Front End

 - Develop an interface that supports multiple items in CPIN that can hold attachments (*participant, case, provider*) without feeling clunky
-- Add tool bar items that can bring up this wiki, check for updates, see logs, and report bugs from inside the program
+- ~~Add tool bar items that can bring up this wiki, check for updates, see logs, and report bugs from inside the program~~
 - Include more appropriate icons and feedback to notify a user of any issues or the current status of the program

 ### User Functionality